-MA312 : Production And Operations Management - Building and managing world-class operations through Total Quality Management; designing, building, planning, and controlling Fast Response Organizations including demand management, process design, capacity strategy, facility location and layout, inventory management, performance measurement, and global enterprise integration.
+- MA312: Production And Operations Management Building and managing world-class operations through Total Quality Management; designing, building, planning, and controlling Fast Response Organizations including demand management, process design, capacity strategy, facility location and layout, inventory management, performance measurement, and global enterprise integration.
 Prerequisites: LO201, MA101, MA111, and junior standing or LSS dean's permission.
 Rec.
 3, Cr.
-3.

-MA332 : Business Law - Course will examine elements of business law including its ethics and the U.S. judicial system.
+3. - MA332: Business Law Course will examine elements of business law including its ethics and the U.S. judicial system.
 Topics to be covered include contract and employment law, business regulations, and corporate governance issues, and related case studies.
 Prerequisites: MA101 and junior standing or LSS dean's permission.
 Rec.
 3, Cr.
-3.

-MA342 : International Human Resource Management - Students examine the challenges in managing and motivating a multicultural work force in the globally interconnected economy.
-Topics such as legal, cross-cultural issues, motivation, job analysis, recruitment, staffing, performance appraisal, and compensation systems are explored.
-Prerequisites: MA101 and junior standing or department chair permission.
-Rec.
-3, Cr.
-3.

-MA401 : Seminar Strategic Mgmt & Org Behavior - This course addresses the processes and stakeholders that characterize and create the dynamics of contemporary organizational life.
+3. - MA401: Seminar Strategic Mgmt & Org Behavior This course addresses the processes and stakeholders that characterize and create the dynamics of contemporary organizational life.
 Topics such as organizational culture, conflict, group interaction, and structure are addressed from both a theoretical and "real world" perspective.
 Relevant case studies are considered to develop and broaden insight and analytical skills that are vital to manage, navigate, and lead organizations through change and growth.
 Prerequisites: LO400, and senior standing or LSS dean's permission.
 Rec.
 3, Cr.
-3.

-MA422 : International Business Law - The role of law in transnational commerce; traditional business law subjects (sales, commercial paper, etc.) as well as environmental subjects (trade regulations, employment, ethics, and others) are studied to assist managers in competing successfully in competitive global markets through development of skills to make judgments about the political and business risk of doing business internationally.
+3. - MA422: International Business Law The role of law in transnational commerce; traditional business law subjects (sales, commercial paper, etc.) as well as environmental subjects (trade regulations, employment, ethics, and others) are studied to assist managers in competing successfully in competitive global markets through development of skills to make judgments about the political and business risk of doing business internationally.
 Prerequisites: MA332, MA304, and senior standing at MMA or LSS dean's permission.
 Rec.
 3, Cr.
-3.

-MA470 : Applied Business Logistics Education - A community outreach program that aims to promote free enterprise and business principles while enhancing written and oral communication, leadership, self-discipline and teamwork skills.
+3. - MA470 : Applied Business Logistics Education A community outreach program that aims to promote free enterprise and business principles while enhancing written and oral communication, leadership, self-discipline and teamwork skills.
 Will provide hands-on learning experience for students in business and economics, and also opportunities to network with local and national business leaders.
 Students in Free Enterprise involvement and project team participation required.
 Approval by department is required.
 Cr.
-0.5-4

-MA498 : Special Topics: IBL - A course allowing students to pursue advanced topics of international business and logistics not offered in the curriculum.
+0.5-4 - MA498 : Special Topics: IBL A course allowing students to pursue advanced topics of international business and logistics not offered in the curriculum.
 Topics of study will depend on the interests of the student and supervising faculty member(s).
 Approval by department chair is required.
 Cr.
 1-3.

-MEDICINE $(\uparrow \underline{\text{Top}} \uparrow)$
+MEDICINE $(\uparrow \underline{\mathsf{Top}} \uparrow)$

-MD310 : Medical Care Provider - A study of the assessment, recognition and treatment of various diseases and injuries that may be encountered in the workplace.
+MD310: Medical Care Provider - A study of the assessment, recognition and treatment of various diseases and injuries that may be encountered in the workplace.
 This course includes first aid, CPR and blood borne pathogens.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 3, Cr.
 3.